MarharytaFilipovych/TextEditor/README.md

 1. Start a new line
 2. Append the words "I have a lab to do this week"
 3. Cut word "lab"
-4. Insert "tset " between "a" and "to" (index 1 9)
+4. Insert "test " between "a" and "to" (index 1 9)
 5. Delete last word
 6. Append "day"
 7. Print text